Feature Flags in Next.js: Safer Deploys, Rollbacks Without Drama

 What I use most day-to-day:

-• E2E tests with Playwright: in CI, you can force flags to known values so critical paths don't depend on a random experiment state.
-This eliminates flakiness — those tests that fail and pass for no obvious reason.
+- E2E tests with Playwright: you can force flags to known values so critical paths don't depend on a random experiment state, eliminating flakiness.

 Other Options

-• Vercel Flags SDK: native Next.js integration, supports precompute for static pages, and works with multiple providers.
+- Vercel Flags SDK: native Next.js integration, supports precompute for static pages.
 Docs.

-• Statsig: solid tools for rollouts and experimentation in Next.js.
+- Statsig: solid tools for rollouts and experimentation.
 Guide.

 The tool matters less than having a clear contract: who evaluates the flag, with what identity, and how the impact is observed in logs or analytics.